College Factual by our College Data Analytics Team

 Presbyterian Theological Seminary in America Majors

-During the most recent year for which we have data, students from 3 majors graduated from Presbyterian Theological Seminary in America.
-Of these students, 5 received undergraduate degrees and 15 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 5 majors graduated from Presbyterian Theological Seminary in America.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Presbyterian Theological Seminary in America along with which ones have the highest average starting salaries.

-Online Learning at Presbyterian Theological Seminary in America
+Online Study Options at Presbyterian Theological Seminary in America

-In 2020-2021, 193 students took at least one online class at Presbyterian Theological Seminary in America.
-This is an increase from the 171 students who took online classes the previous year.
+48 students took at least one online class at Presbyterian Theological Seminary in America.

 Learn more about online learning at Presbyterian Theological Seminary in America.